Learning to self-learn: L2SL

-* A Whats App group will be created for each edition of the program.
+1. A WHATSAPP group will be created for each edition of the program.
 The group formation is not contingent on a minimum number being enrolled.
-The program will be delivered, even if there is only one participant, enrolled, for a particular week
+The program will be delivered, even if there is only one participant, enrolled, for a particular week.

-- All the posts and conversations (including audio) will remain with you until you consciously and deliberately delete them.
-This is the greatest advantage of this method
+6. All the posts and conversations (including audio) will remain with you until you consciously and deliberately delete them.
+This is the greatest advantage of this method.

 Week 1: Self-learning: the most important 21st Century skill?